 Part II — Provisions relating to collection and publication of statistics pursuant to arrangement between the Commonwealth and the State, for the purposes of both the Commonwealth and the State

-[Heading inserted by No. 62 of 1956 s.
+[Heading inserted: No. 62 of 1956 s.
 3.]

 25. Governor may enter into arrangement